cotoami/cotoami/README.md

 ![](docs/images/cotoami-concept.png)

-1. Collect random ideas by posting cotos to a timeline.
+1. Collect random ideas by posting Cotos to a timeline.
-2. Look for connections between cotos and make them as they are found.
+2. Look for connections between Cotos and make them as they are found.
-3. Cotonomatize: Convert a hub coto that has many outbound connections and looks worth discussing.
+3. Cotonomatize: Convert a hub Coto that has many outbound connections and looks worth discussing into a Cotonoma.
-4. Repeat the same thing in the new cotonoma.
+4. Repeat the same thing in the new Cotonoma.

 ## Development